enzonjagi/alx-higher_level_programming/0x00-python-hello_world/README.md

 "3-print_integer.py" prints "98" + " Battery Street"
 using str.format<br />4.
 Print Float:
-"4-print_float.py" prints "Float:" followed by the float with only 2 digits followed by a new line<br />
+"4-print_float.py" prints "Float:" followed by the float with only 2 digits followed by a new line<br />5.
+Print string:
+"5-print_string.py" prints 3 times the value of str, followed by a new line, followed by the 9 first characters of str, followed by a new line<br />